Next Lesson - Gram Staining and Infection Investigations

 - Attack mechanisms are antibodies, complement, and phagocytosis

 The primary response is your body’s first response to a new pathogen that it has never encountered before.
-All that was mentioned above, with different cells needing to be activated, takes time so the virus is relatively untested against invading all the cells.
 The primary antibody produced against this response is IgM, which is less specific than an IgG reaction.
 It takes around 5-10 days for a peak primary immune response to be mounted, which is slow.

 On the second exposure to the same pathogen, the secondary immune response is activated.
-This is primarily IgG and takes less time - usually 3-5 days to reach peak.
+This is primarily IgG based and takes less time - usually 3-5 days to reach peak.
 This is a much faster and stronger response which also lasts longer than the primary immune response with IgM.
-These things combined with IgG’s high affinity for the pathogen, as the microbes enter the body you are already fighting away and preventing them from overwhelming your immune system (which is why subsequent infections as asymptomatic).
-This is also the basis behind vaccines and is illustrated in the picture below:
+This is also the basis behind vaccines where the initial exposure is to an antigen or an attenuated or dead pathogen so that the memory can be built allowing for a secondary immune response to be mounted immediately when the pathogen is first naturally encountered.
+This is beneficial as some diseases e.g. Polio cause death and disability even after one exposure.
+The use of vaccines means that this unneeded suffering is not required to build up a secondary response.

 The important thing to remember is that you won’t get a secondary immune response with the same pathogen unless the same antigens that were there during the primary immune response are present.
 An example where this is relevant is with the influenza virus.
 It has certain antigens, such as H aemagglutinin and Neuarminidase (which are also used to name certain flu strains, eg. H1N1), which are slightly different between flu strains.
-It is possible to keep getting the flu because the antigens are constantly mutating to different strains, and the flu vaccine is only for the most common strains at that particular time of the year.
+It is possible to get the flu annually because the antigens are constantly mutating and memory is not for the new unencountered strain.
+This means the flu vaccine is also only effective for that specific season as any new mutated strains cannot be anticipated.

 This is an Advert - we use these to keep SimpleMed free!
 If you see something you like, please click on it - it supports the site :)